AdrienPlacais/LightWin/CONTRIBUTING.md

 # Contributing to LightWin

-Thank you for considering contributing to `LightWin`! 🎉
+If you implement your own :class:`.OptimisationAlgorithm` or add support for some :class:`.Element`, we encourage you to integrate your work in LightWin source code.

 ---